“As we embraced normalcy that most of the COVID-19 restrictions being uplifted, we were nevertheless faced with other economic uncertainties”.

-The MD&A contains general background information about the activities of Beshom Holdings Berhad (“BESHOM”) and its group of subsidiaries (“BESHOM Group” or “Group”) as at the date of production of this Annual Report.
+This MD&A is a consolidated summary of business and financial information of Beshom Holdings Berhad (“BESHOM” or “Company”) and its group of subsidiaries (“BESHOM Group” or “Group”) for the financial year ended 30 April 2023 (“FY2023”).
+This MD&A is to communicate how our strategy, operational and financial performance have created value for stakeholders over the short, medium and long term.
+The MD&A contains general background information about the activities of the BESHOM Group as at the date of production of this Annual Report.
 The information given is in summary form and does not purport to be complete.
 It is not intended to be and should not be relied upon as advice to shareholders or potential investors and does not take into account the investment objectives, financial situation or needs of any particular investor.
 These should be considered, with or without professional advice, when deciding if an investment is appropriate.
-The MD&A may contain forward-looking statements or opinions including statements regarding our intent, belief or current expectations with respect to BESHOM Group’s business operations, market conditions, and financial condition.
-Those statements are usually predictive in character; or may be affected by assumptions made or unknown risks and uncertainties; or may differ materially from the results ultimately achieved.
-Given such uncertainties, readers are cautioned and advised not to place undue reliance on the forward-looking statements.
+The MD&A may contain forward-looking statements or opinions including statements regarding our intent, belief or current expectations with respect to BESHOM Group’s business operations, market conditions, and results of operations and financial conditions.
+Those statements are usually predictive in character; or may be affected by assumptions made or unknown risks and uncertainties; or may differ materially from results ultimately achieved.
+Given such uncertainties, readers are cautioned and advised not to place undue reliance on forward-looking statements.

 CASH AND CAPITAL MANAGEMENT